Ceiling Dome Designs That Elevate Your Space

 Classic Dome Ceiling Design

 Symmetry, proportion, balance — a classic dome ceiling design feels timeless.
-We installed one above a family’s dining room table.
-They later told us every dinner now feels ceremonial, like the ceiling itself sets the stage.
+We installed one above a dining room table.
+The family later told us every dinner now feels ceremonial.

 Classic doesn’t have to mean heavy.
-Soft finishes, pale colors, and a graceful chandelier keep it elegant rather than overwhelming.
-In the right setting, a classic rounded ceiling becomes the architectural equivalent of a well-tailored suit: dignified but never loud.
+Soft finishes and pale colors keep it serene.
+Ultimately, a classic rounded ceiling becomes the architectural equivalent of a well-tailored suit.

 Modern Dome Ceiling Design

 Minimal, smooth, versatile.
-A contemporary overhead arch ceiling style works beautifully in smaller spaces as well as large homes.
-One couple in a downtown apartment told us: “It’s the only decorative feature we need — the rest of the room stays clean and simple.”
+A contemporary overhead arch ceiling style works beautifully in both small and large spaces.
+One couple in a downtown apartment said: “It’s the only decorative feature we need.”

 Custom Ceiling Dome Design

-Our tip: pair this look with warm whites and soft metallic accents.
-It reads as refined, not old-fashioned.
+Pair this look with warm whites and soft metallic accents for a refined effect.

 Lobby Dome Ceiling Design

 A lobby dome ceiling design sets the tone for any building.
-In one boutique hotel, the ceiling vault we installed became the most photographed spot.
-Guests posted it on Instagram constantly.
-The manager laughed, saying: “That ceiling paid for itself in marketing.”
+In one boutique hotel, the ceiling vault became the most photographed spot.
+As a result, it basically paid for itself in marketing.

 Residential Dome Ceiling Design

-In private homes, overhead arches add both comfort and beauty.
-A residential dome ceiling design in one client’s stairwell made him say: “I never thought walking upstairs could feel luxurious.”
-That’s the joy of ceiling vaults: they elevate everyday routines.
+In private homes, overhead arches add comfort and beauty.
+A stairwell vault made one homeowner say: “I never thought walking upstairs could feel luxurious.”
+That’s what curves do — they elevate daily moments.

 Living Room Dome Ceiling Design